StackState Query Language (STQL)

 OR withNeighborsOf(components = (name in ("appA","appB")))

-- Basic filters can't contain an inequality.
+- Basic filters cannot contain an inequality.

-- Basic filters don't use
+- Basic filters do not use

-=, rather they're formatted using the
+=, rather they are formatted using the

 INoperator.
 For example